- Relax back on your balcony as the sun sets and enjoy the view.

 - Check out: 12.00 pm

-- Time of delayed departure: 18.00 pm In case of a delayed departure, there will be an additional charge of 50% of the price of the room.
+- A delayed departure (18.00) has an additional charge of 50% of the price of the room.

 - Minimum Stay: 2-3 nights, depending on the season.